 This is the story of how we seriously cut our family’s energy bills.
-We’re a regular suburban family that enjoys our mod cons.
-There was no way we were heading off to live in a self-sufficient mud hut – not that there’s anything wrong with that.
-So how did our family shrink our annual energy bill to under $500?
+We’re a regular suburban family.
+Every member enjoys their mod cons.
+We weren’t looking to head off-the-grid or to live in a self-sufficient straw-bale house; not that there’s anything wrong with that.
+We wanted to discover how energy efficient we could be, without having sacrifice our lifestyle.

-“We started with a longer-term perspective, always looking for efficient and cost-effective ways to save energy, from the little things to the biggest things.”
+“We started with a longer-term perspective, always looking for efficient and cost-effective ways to save energy, from the smallest things to bigger ticket items.”

 The little things

-We moved to our current location on the outskirts of Sydney in 2004 and lived in a fibro house with wooden floors throughout.
-The housing had literally no insulation from outside temperatures of below 5C in winter and above 40C in summer.
+We moved to a property on the outskirts of Sydney in 2004.
+It was a fibro house with wooden floors and literally no insulation.
+Outside temperatures fell below 5C in winter and reached above 40C in summer.
 Inside the house, temperatures would drop under 10C on the coldest nights and be well over 30C on the hottest days.

 Because the house cladding was full of asbestos we weren’t keen to renovate.
 We’d always talked about knocking it down and building a decent house when we could afford to.
 So, we treated the house a bit like a rental.
 We changed light fittings to compact fluorescents (LEDs were too expensive and too dim), strung up blankets against the windows in all the bedrooms and only heated the bedrooms and bathrooms in winter.
 The extra insulation in the bedrooms helped in winter and in summer but we still had heaters running all night in winter in the bedrooms and went to the local shopping centre or spent time with family in summer to avoid the hottest days.